Digital Twin-Assisted Space-Air-Ground Integrated Multi-Access Edge Computing for Low-Altitude Economy: An Online Decentralized Optimization Approach: Simulation Results

 \subsubsection{Impact of Task Data Size}

 Figs. \ref{fig_tasksize}(a), \ref{fig_tasksize}(b), \ref{fig_tasksize}(c), and \ref{fig_tasksize}(d) show the impact of different task data sizes on various performance metrics.
-With the increase in task data sizes, there is an upward trend with respect to the time-averaged IoTD cost, average task completion latency, time-averaged IoTD energy consumption, and time-averaged UAV energy consumption.
-This is expected since the larger task data size leads to higher overheads on computing, communication, and energy consumption for both IoTDs and the UAV.
-In addition, UAC exhibits a significant growth trend with respect to the time-averaged IoTD cost and average task completion latency compared to the other approaches.
+It can be seen that with the increase in task data sizes, there is an upward trend with respect to the time-averaged ISD cost, average task completion latency, time-averaged ISD energy consumption, and time-averaged UAV energy consumption.
+This is expected since the larger task data size leads to higher overheads on computing, communication, and energy consumption for both ISDs and the UAV.
+In addition, UAC exhibits a significant growth trend with respect to the time-averaged ISD cost and average task completion latency compared to the other approaches.
 This is because UAC relies heavily on the limited computing resources of the UAV, which becomes a bottleneck for system performance as the size of task data continues to increase.
-Finally, compared with UAC, ERA, OCQ and $\varepsilon$-greedy, the proposed ODOA exhibits superior performance with respect to time-averaged IoTD cost as the task data size increases, and achieves performance improvements of approximately 18.9\%, 10.7\%, 4.1\%, and 1.2\% with respect to average task completion latency when the task data size reaches 3 Mb.
+Finally, compared with UAC, ERA, OCQ and $\varepsilon$-greedy, the proposed ODOA exhibits superior performance with respect to time-averaged ISD cost as the task data size increases, and achieves performance improvements of approximately 18.9\%, 10.7\%, 4.1\%, and 1.2\% in terms of average task completion latency when the task data size reaches 3 Mb.

-In summary, the set of simulation results indicates that the proposed ODOA can effectively adapt to heavily loaded scenarios, delivering overall superior performance.
+In conclusion, the set of simulation results shows that the proposed ODOA can effectively adapt to heavily loaded scenarios, delivering overall superior performance.